-- 7. Obtain printed copies of IIA brochures (or download PDFs) to help you speak to executive management and audit committee members. - All in a Day's Work Describes internal auditors' roles and responsibilities. - Adding Value Across the Board Provides an overview of the internal auditor's relationships with governance entities. - 8.
+- 7. Obtain printed copies of IIA brochures (or download PDFs) to help you speak to executive management and audit committee members. - All in a Day's Work Describes internal auditors' roles and responsibilities. - Adding Value Across the Board - Provides an overview of the internal auditor's relationships with governance entities. - 8.
 Display a fun poster in your department to motivate your audit team. - 9.
-Help correct misperceptions about your profession by sharing insights and articles with non-auditors. - 10.
+Help correct misperceptions about your profession by sharing Internal Auditors: Don't Sink Ships, Save Them with non-auditors. - 10.
 Encourage members of your audit committee, board, and senior management to subscribe to Tone at the Top, a complimentary, bimonthly publication that covers governance-related topics important to them.
 Issues are available in English, Arabic, French, Portuguese, Spanish, and Turkish.
 When you meet with members, give them printed copies of the publication, and use it to open discussions on key issues, such as audit independence and resources.